belgattitude/httpx/README.md

 })(getProductHandler);
 ```

-Example for the global catcher.
+Example for a global catcher.

 ```typescript
 import type { HttpException } from "@httpx/exception";